Yogesh-K-Matkar/react_concept_react_app/README.md

                    const data = useLoaderData();

+    5. Dynamic Route Parameters:-

+        Dynamic route parameters are used to access dynamic values from the URL.

+        1. Calling component in route with dynamic route parameter in path

-    5.  useParams(OLD React version below 6.4) :- This hook is used to access dynamic route parameters from the URL.
+           useParams(OLD React version below 6.4) :- This hook is used to access dynamic route parameters from the URL when doind through component call in loader prop of route.

            Syntax:-

            import { useParams } from "react-router-dom";

            const params = useParams();

            Note:- params object will contain key-value pairs of dynamic route parameters defined in the path.

            Example: If the path is "/movie/:movieID", then params will be an object like { movieID: "123" }.

-        ABOVE React version 6.4+,
+        2. Calling function in route with dynamic route parameter in loader prop of route

-        Passing {params} object as prop to component or function where dynamic route parameter is required.
+           Note:- {params} object is passed as prop to function where dynamic route parameter is required.

 7.  .env File :-
     This file is used to store environment variables such as API keys, URLs, etc. It should not be committed to version control for security reasons.